 - Vilna Shul (Jewish cultural center and historic synagogue; 18 Phillips Street, Beacon Hill neighborhood, Boston; 617-523-2324; www.vilnashul.org) - Built in 1919 but home to a traditional Jewish synagogue of Lithuanian immigrants formed in the 1890s.
 Beautiful murals are currently undergoing restoration.
 Hosts Hanukkah events and special Shabbats.
 Check Vilna Shul's website for details about Chanukah celebrations.

-- Menorah lights glow on the 32-foot tall menorah in Copley Square during each night of Hanukkah (begins December 18).
+• Menorah lights glow on the 32-foot tall menorah in Copley Square during each night of Hanukkah (begins December 7).
 Sponsored by Chabad of Boston.
-You'll see more menorahs at the Massachusetts State House, Faneuil Marketplace, Boston Common, and other locations.
+You'll see more menorahs at the Massachusetts State House, Faneuil Marketplace, Seaport, Boston Common, and other locations.
 A special Chanukah celebration usually takes place - but no details have been released yet.

-- Christmas with the Back Bay Ringers - The handbell ringers presents a program of Christmas music; $20 admission; December 9, 7:30pm at First Church Boston (66 Marlborough Street, Back Bay, Boston); get tickets ($15-$20) at www.backbayringers.org
+• Christmas with the Back Bay Ringers - The handbell ringers presents a program of Christmas music; December 9, 7:30pm at First Church Boston (66 Marlborough Street, Back Bay, Boston) and additional concerts in Bedford, Hanover, and Rockport.
+Get tickets ($20-$25) on their website.

-- Noel - Holiday Concert by the Boston Choral Ensemble celebrating the season, including old and new traditional and secular carols, plus the world premiere of a new composition by Nell Shaw Cohen; Old South Church (Copley Square, corner of Dartmouth & Boylston, Back Bay, Boston), Sunday December 10, 3pm - for tickets ($5-$25) check the Boston Choral website
+• Silent Night, Silent Light - Holiday Concert by the Boston Choral Ensemble celebrating the season, including old and new traditional and secular songs and carolsfrom around the world; Old South Church (Copley Square, corner of Dartmouth & Boylston, Back Bay, Boston), Sunday December 9, 3pm - for tickets ($5-$30) check the Boston Choral website

-- Chanukah Cantata - Central Reform Temple of Boston, 15 Newbury Street (Emmanuel Church), Back Bay neighborhood; free and open to the community - More info: www.crtboston.org
+• Central Reform Temple of Boston, 15 Newbury Street (Emmanuel Church), Back Bay neighborhood; free and open to the community - Check their December website for Chanukah events: www.crtboston.org

-- Old North Church Advent Christmas Concert (193 Salem Street in the North End).
-Normally, there is a concert with arrangements of familiar Christmas carols and Christmas-inspired works for choir and orchestra.
-More information: 617-523-6676.
+• Old North Church Advent Christmas Concert (193 Salem Street in the North End).
+Check their website for Chirstmas services and music.

 Secular Entertainment on December 24